-Color analysis based on your skin tone
+Color analysis based on your overall coloring

-Well, if your skin tone is cool, you belong to the Summer or Winter family.
-If it's warm, you have Spring or Autumn coloring.
+You might have heard friends referring to themselves as spring, summer, autumn, or winter types.
+But what does it all mean?
+Well, if your skin tone is cool, you belong to the summer or winter family.
+If it's warm, you have spring or autumn coloring.
 Some people span multiple groups, but one tends to be primary.

 If you have a cool skin tone, naturally ash-toned blonde or light-mid brown hair (with no red or gold highlights), and pale blue, green or grey eyes, you have summer coloring.